Mission Driven Priorities

 1.1 Pipeline Expansion: Expand national pharmacy pipeline development programs.

-1.1.2 Engagement Activities: Develop Pharm4Me engagement activities for schools and colleges of pharmacy.
+1.11 Engagement Activities: Enhance Pharm4Me engagement activities for colleges and schools of pharmacy.

-1.1.4 Coalition to Include Healthcare in STEM: Create a coalition with other health education associations to endorse the inclusion of healthcare careers in the STEM professions.
+1.1.3 Coalition to Include Healthcare in STEM (Science, Technology, Engineering and Math): Create a coalition with other health education associations to endorse the inclusion of healthcare careers in the STEM professions.

 1.2 Applicant Pool: Increase the Pharm.D. applicant pool.

-1.2.1 Pharm4Me Champions: Develop Pharm4Me champions at colleges and schools of pharmacy in collaboration with efforts reflected under Priority 2.
+1.2.1 Pharm4Me Champions: Increase the number and engagement of Pharm4Me champions at colleges and schools of pharmacy in collaboration with efforts reflected under Priority 2.

-1.2.2 Recruitment Activities: Identify resources to support Pharm4Me recruitment activities.
+1.2.2 Recruitment Activities: Identify and develop new resources to support Pharm4Me recruitment activities

 1.3 Increase Diversity: Appropriately measure and increase diversity (broadly defined) in the applicant pipeline.